In the home

 - Save money by growing your own food, and swap surplus produce at a community garden swap meet.
 Check in with your Local Council or visit the Local Harvest website to find a swap in your local area.

 The Discount Directory has many businesses that offer ‘Gardening and Nursery’ discount products.

-- Water-efficient sprinkler systems like dripper systems deliver the right amount of water directly to plant roots.
+- Water-efficient sprinkler systems like dripper systems deliver water directly to plant roots.
 It means you don’t have to physically water the garden or lose water through evaporation.